hashicorp/consul/website/source/intro/vs/proxies.html.md

 Modern service proxies provide high-level service routing, authentication, telemetry, and more for microservice and cloud environments.
-Envoy is a popular and feature rich proxy.
+Envoy is a popular and feature-rich proxy that is often used on its own.
+Consul [integrates with Envoy](https://www.consul.io/docs/connect/proxies/envoy.html) to simplify its configuration.

 Proxies require a rich set of configuration to operate since backend addresses, frontend listeners, routes, filters, telemetry shipping, and